Documentation menu

 Service-Based Identifier

 The site can be configured to use a service-based Tracking ID.
 In this approach, the script on your website will inquire Wide Angle Analytics for a unique ID for an unknown session.
-The generated ID will be used to represent the activity of the current visitor.
+The generated ID will be used to represent the current visitor's activity.

-The outcome of in-browser fingerprinting is ignored when this feature is enabled.
+The outcome of in-browser fingerprinting is ignored when this feature is activated.

 By default, this ID is not persisted in the visitors' browser.
 Therefore, when a visitor reloads a browser page, the ID will be forgotten and requested again.